CodeSolz/ultimate-push-notifications/readme.txt

 == Installation ==
-1. Upload the WooCommerce_AltCoin_Payment_Gateway folder to the '/wp-content/plugins/' directory
+1. Upload the *ultimate-push-notifications* folder to the */wp-content/plugins/* directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==